leon332157/replnet/README.md

 - And if it doesn't, how should the ssh-server be implemented?
 - How will it ensure that the person connecting to the server is the repl owner/ securty concerns.
 - Performance issues?

+## Update 1:
+After some exprimenting, it seems that running an ssh-server would require a lot of effort and it's not guranteed that it would work with the vscode extension.